mozilla/activate.mozilla.community/_pages/faq.md

 ## Why should I get involved?

-The areas and activity described in this site are a result of a joint effort from the Mozilla Participation team and different functional areas to surface what is imporant for the organization right now.
-If you want to support Mozilla and you are unsure about what's more impactful right now, this is your site.
+The areas and activity described in this site are a result of a joint effort from the Mozilla Participation team and other teams to surface what is imporant for the organization right now.
+If you want to support Mozilla and you are unsure about what to do, this campaign is for you.

+## What are the goals of the campaign?

+The primary goal of the campaign is to launch activities that bring value everyone participating, from community mobilizers, to event attendees, to teams at Mozilla.

+We have set ourselves targets for Q3 (July-September), 2016.
+While they are not arbitrary numbers, they are meant to be aspirational and not exact.
+Whether we come in under target or way over, we will evaluate and iterate for future campaign.

+* 6 activities are launched.
+* 400 mobilizers activated.
+Primarily this is people organising events, assisting in logistics, and being the primary driver of an activity to bring more contributions.
+* 3500 unique contributions to the campaign.
+These are the people mobilized, such as those attending events, installing add-ons, and so on.
+* 2000 social shares of campaign activities.

+These are listed here for transparency, and you can also see our per-activity goals listed under the 'Goals for this area' section on each activity page.

 ## What should I do if I have questions?